Menu

 The lining of the product contains at least 30% recycled polyester.
 This is certified by either Global Recycle Standard (GRS) or Recycle Claim Standard (RCS).

-Recycled polyester can be made from recycling textile waste {already in fibre/fabric form} or from plastic which is melted down to form PET chips.
-Both of these sources are used to create new fibre which is then spun into yarn and in turn made into new fabric.
+Recycled polyester can be made from recycling polyester textiles or from PET plastic.
+Both of these sources are used to create new fibre which is then spun into yarn and in turn, made into new fabric.

 Our suppliers can use several independent parties to verify their transactions and provide them with the certification we require.

-Our suppliers source the Polyester on our behalf and provide us with scope and transaction certificates, verified by an approved governing body to certify that this product has met all requirements of the GRS or RCS standard.
+Our suppliers source the polyester on our behalf and provide us with scope and transaction certificates/documents, to confirm that this product has met all requirements of the GRS or RCS standard.
 George does not directly financially contribute to these organisations as part of the above process.
-This is in relation to the recycled polyester fibres of this item only.
+This is in relation to the polyester fibres of this item only.

 A minimum of 25% of the product will contain recycled acrylic.
 This is certified by either Global Recycle Standard (GRS) or Recycle Claim Standard (RCS).